wrex/rexs.tips/content/en/guitar/tests/min-penta/boxes/box5.md

 For each root note:

-1. Play the minor chord shape on the top four strings.
+1. This scale shape fits between two triad shapes.
+Play both minor chords on the top four strings.

 2. Play all three root notes in the shape.

-3. Practice going straight up and down the [box 1]({{< ref "guitar/blues/min-penta/box1#root" >}}) shape.
-Start and end on the root note.
+3. Practice going straight up and down the [box 5]({{< ref "guitar/blues/min-penta/box2-5#fifth" >}}) shape.
+Start and end on a root note.
 The first time through, play just the pentatonic notes.
 Then include the &flat;5.